souvikinator/get-node-app/README.md

 ## Contribution

-Before making any PR, working on a fix or new feature, make sure you open a new Issue(if doesn't exist).
+- Before making any PR, working on a fix or new feature, make sure you open a new Issue(if doesn't exist).

+- Make sure to work on a new branch.
+Branch should have a short and descriptive name.

 ### Facing issue or found a bug?